 In the journey to circularity, brands need to acknowledge that recycled synthetics can’t rectify this massive environmental issue.
-Acknowledging the microplastic fight, some labels have taken to educating their customers and communities about the issue on social media or selling Guppyfriend, a washing bag that prevents microplastics from leaving your washing machine (local labels Outfyt and Esse sells them in-store and online).
+Acknowledging the microplastic fight, some labels have taken to educating their customers and communities about the issue on social media or selling Guppyfriend, a washing bag that prevents microplastics from leaving your washing machine (local labels Tallis and Esse sell them online).

 Importantly, the onus to prevent microplastic pollution shouldn’t just be on consumers.
 Overall, we need more research conducted on the impact of microplastics and improvements on our current washing machines.
 Brands have to create better products that last, with materials that don’t break apart that easily or shed microplastics.